craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 ##### 4a.
 Guest Servant Quarters
 ##### 4b.
 Servant's Hall to the King's Common Room
+This hallway connects the *King's Common Room* () and

 ##### 4c.
 Bag Holding
+What was once meant for noble luggage is now used to store the personal items of the Inhabitants of this area.

 ##### 5. Supply Overflow
 ##### 6a.
 Partmaking A
 **Small Workshop.** This small workshop is outfitted for three people as such.
 The western third of this room is taken by a simple large 14.5' stone table and three stone stools half as tall as the 4' table.
 Many medium quality metal-working tools such as files, clamps, and hammers are carefully placed above the table on posts of stone, as well as three ivory googles.